Augmentations and link group representations: Augmentation representation

-\item \cite{CELN} $\textrm{Cord}^c(K,L)$ is defined for a framed link $(K,L)$.
+\item \cite{CELN} $\textrm{Cord}^c(L,L')$ is defined for a framed link $(L,L')$.
 Choose a maked point $\ast_i\in \ell_i$ for each $1\leq i\leq r$.
-A cord is a continue map $c: [0,1]\rightarrow X\setminus K$, with $c(0), c(1)\in L\setminus \{\ast_1\dotsb, \ast_r\}$.
+A cord is a continue map $c: [0,1]\rightarrow X\setminus L$, with $c(0), c(1)\in L'\setminus \{\ast_1\dotsb, \ast_r\}$.
 The skein relations are

 \item \cite{Ng4} $\cP_K$ is defined for a knot $K$, namely $r =1$.
-A cord $[\gamma]\in \cP_K$ is represented by a based loop $\gamma\in \pi_K$.
-In particular, we forget about the group structure in $\pi_K$ and consider it as a set, then take the set elements as free generators.
+A cord $[h]\in \cP_K$ is represented by a based loop $h\in \pi_K$.
+In particular, we forget the group structure in $\pi_K$ and view it as a set, and then take the set elements as free generators.
 Let $m$ be the meridian in the peripheral subgroup of $\pi_K$.
-The skein relations are given by
+The skein relations are